Lisa Bluder

+Bluder notably led Iowa to two NCAA national championship games, in 2023 and 2024.
+During this time, Bluder led the program through the Caitlin Clark era, which was characterized with an intense and explosive rise in popularity for NCAA Division I Women's Basketball, particularly due to Clark's play.
+The Hawkeyes lost to LSU in the former year and South Carolina in the latter.

+On May 13, 2024, Bluder announced her retirement.

+Early life

+Bluder attended Linn-Mar High School and graduated in 1979.
+She went on to study at, and graduate from, the University of Northern Iowa in 1983.

 Coaching career

 St. Ambrose University

 She began her coaching career at St. Ambrose University, where she coached six successful seasons building the Bees into an NAIA powerhouse.
 During her tenure at St. Ambrose, she recorded a 169–36 (.824) mark and guided the Bees to four straight national tournaments, including two consecutive Final Four appearances.
 The 1990 St. Ambrose team was ranked No. 1 and she was named the NAIA Converse Coach of the Year.

 Drake University

 Bluder compiled a 187–106 (.638) record at Drake in 10 seasons and a 169–36 (.824) record in six seasons at NAIA St. Ambrose University.
 She currently sits 39th in career winning percentage (.692) for Division I active coaches.